Authentic Lessons for 21st Century Learning

 40 Minute(s)

-After students have completed the assignment, have group members arrange and attach their rocks around the outer edge of the copy paper in the correct order of the rock cycle.
+After each student has completed their section, have the group place their sections in the correct order of the rock cycle in a cyclical formation.
 Ask them to label each component of the cycle and draw arrows showing the direction in which it moves.

 Extend